Skip to content

 The Orange were simply just more efficient on both ends of the floor.
 They shot 42.1% from the field in the frame, while the Yellow Jackets were a putrid 4-of-16.
 A lot of those chances came thanks to SU’s work on the glass.
 Despite playing a GT squad ranked top-10 in defensive rebounding, the Orange hauled in nine offensive rebounds in the first half to set up six second-chance points and 30 points in the paint.

 The Yellow Jackets again clawed away to start the second half, making their first three field goals and a free throw to trim the deficit to 12.
 They even got within 11 after a Talayah Walker bucket with just over five minutes to play in the third.
 SU still wasn’t fazed.
-It responded with a 11-5 run in the next three minutes to retake a 17-point lead.
+It responded with an 11-5 run in the next three minutes to retake a 17-point lead.

 banned-books-01